onikwuthkro/p228/README.md

 Well, read the part ***Installation*** above.

 #### How many functions does this script have?
-It has 12 functions currently, including:
+It has 12 functions currently in the full version, including:
 - kick
 - banip
 - strip